mattcroat/joy-of-code/posts/threlte-github-skyline/threlte-github-skyline.md

 ## GitHub Skyline

-{% embed src="https://www.sveltelab.dev/w82i29p7zcpbn6b" title="GitHub Contributions" %}

-We're going to visualize the GitHub contributions graph in 3D using [Threlte](https://threlte.xyz/) inspired by [GitHub Skyline](https://skyline.github.com/).
+In this post I'm going to show you how to visualize your GitHub contributions graph in 3D using [Threlte](https://threlte.xyz/) inspired by [GitHub Skyline](https://skyline.github.com/).

+{% embed src="https://stackblitz.com/github/joysofcode/github-skyline?ctl=1&embed=1&file=src%2Froutes%2F%2Bpage.svelte&title=GitHub Skyline" title="GitHub Skyline" %}

+You can find the code on [GitHub](https://github.com/joysofcode/github-skyline).

 ## Project Setup